twingl/trailblazer-api/README.md

     $ rvm get stable
     $ rvm install 2.1.2

-You will also need PostgreSQL set up and running on your local machine.
+You will also need PostgreSQL and Redis set up and running on your local machine, as well as access to a Google Apps domain with administrative privileges.

 PostgreSQL provide
 [guides](http://wiki.postgresql.org/wiki/Detailed_installation_guides) to help
 you get started.